Marcuuu/test-readme/README.md

 #### Nested Lists

 Cirrus will automatically style and pad nested lists so you don't have to.
-Just add the <code>nested-list</code> class to the div containing the list.
+Just add the `nested-list` class to the div containing the list.

 <ul>
 	<li>List Item 1</li>